daattali/beautiful-jekyll/_drafts/3-steps-to-setting-up-engaging-play-and-earn-yourself-some-peace.md

 **Bonus:** Enjoy a little quiet!
 Here’s your permission to use the time to decompress, finish your chores, a cup of coffee, or give one-on-one time to another child.

 _We hope you enjoy creating busy boxes for your little one.
 Remember - the three simple steps we outlined: filler, accessories, and a boundary.
 If you make a busybox for your little one, we’d love for you to share it with our communities and us over on Instagram.
-Use the hashtag # __ and tag_ [_@thebeckablog_](https://www.instagram.com/thebeckablog) _and_ [_@simplehomemom_](https://www.instagram.com/simplehomemom)_._
+Tag_ [_@thebeckablog_](https://www.instagram.com/thebeckablog) _and_ [_@simplehomemom_](https://www.instagram.com/simplehomemom)_!
+And check out Becka's blog over at_ [_The Becka Blog_](https://thebeckablog.com/)_._

 **SAVE FOR FUTURE REFERENCE:**